 (BoR Minutes 1938-39, p.
 384)

 Records retention guidelines have been adopted by the Board of Regents to establish consistent records retention practices by USG institutions.
-The guidelines consist of a list of more than 400 types of records organized into twelve (12) categories and should be consulted to determine the minimum retention time for a particular type of record.
+The guidelines consist of a list of record types organized into categories, and should be consulted to determine the minimum retention time for a particular type of record.

 Each institution shall appropriately reflect, in its catalogs, catalog-like bulletins, brochures, and other printed materials, and in its other communication functions, the institution’s identity as a USG institution.